btslagle/reading-github/README.md

 ## Questions

 1. What 3 features make Github so powerful?
+Answer: Forking, Cloning and Merging.
 2. How is Github like a resume?
+Answer: Developers can submit work to a project via pull request.
+This creates a history that is visable to the community.
+As a developer grows the "resume" of accepted pull request they will gain trust and credibility within the softwared development community within GitHub.
+The developer can then offer their GitHub as part of their resume when applying for work.

 3. Send a direct message to your coach with the answer to this question: How does Github help young projects grow?
+Answer submit as direct messag to Kyle: Githhub allows young developers the access to fork and clone projects that they can work on.
+Once they have something to contribute they can send pull request to the project manager who can evaluate their work and chose to merge it into the master repository.
+The young developer can build their reputation based on their contributions to the community.
+They also can make connections within the industry through their contributions.
-4. Log into your Github Account, in the 'Overview' tab - update your three pinned repositories (pick any three)
+4. Log into your Github Account, in the 'Overview' tab - update your three pinned repositories (pick any three) A: Task Completed
 5. Check your Github contribution map, how many contributions do you have this year?
+A: 147 contributions this year.
 6. Made a new repo, clone it to your local computer and add a README
 7. In the readme, add your name, birthday, and a list of all your favorite things including book, movie, band/music, food and past-time
-8. On Github, find 3 repositories you're interested in and 'star' them
+8. On Github, find 3 repositories you're interested in and 'star' them.
+Done
 9. This Github article is interesting, but you don't need to read it for this exercise.
 Just do number 4 and move on to the next drill